CESNET/eInfra-docs/topics/compute/openstack/docs/additional-information/orchestration.md

 }
 ```

- You can use OpenStack Provider which is a tool for managing resources OpenStack supports via Terraform.
+ You can use OpenStack Provider, which is a tool for managing resources OpenStack supports via Terraform.
 Terraform has an advantage over Heat because it can be used also in other architectures, not only in OpenStack

-For more detail please refer to [https://registry.terraform.io/providers/terraform-provider-OpenStack/OpenStack/latest/docs](https://registry.terraform.io/providers/terraform-provider-OpenStack/OpenStack/latest/docs) and [https://www.terraform.io/intro/index.html](https://www.terraform.io/intro/index.html).
+For more detail, please refer to [https://registry.terraform.io/providers/terraform-provider-OpenStack/OpenStack/latest/docs](https://registry.terraform.io/providers/terraform-provider-OpenStack/OpenStack/latest/docs) and [https://www.terraform.io/intro/index.html](https://www.terraform.io/intro/index.html).

 ## Heat

-Heat is another orchestration tool used for managing cloud resources.
-This one is OpenStack exclusive so you can't use it anywhere else.
+Heat is an OpenStack exclusive orchestration tool used for managing cloud resources.
 Just like Terraform it is capable of simplifying orchestration operations in your cloud infrastructure.

 It also uses configuration templates for the specification of information about resources and tasks.
 You can manage resources like servers, floating IPs, volumes, security groups, etc. via Heat.

-Here is an example of a Heat configuration template in form of a *.yaml file:
+Here is an example of a Heat configuration template in form of a `*.yaml` file:

 ```
 heat_template_version: 2021-04-06